-The objective of this research is to observe, understand and quantify sand grain size effects on the initiation of motion of mixed sands under waves and currents.
+The objective of this research is to observe, understand and quantify sand grain size effects on the initiation of motion of mixed sands.
 To achieve this goal, there are three steps:

-- Processing and analyzing experimental data collected from the flume
+2. Processing and analyzing experimental data (mostly videos) collected from the flume

-We are seeking a student who is excited about conducting experiments, performing data analysis, and drawing insights from the results.
-The student will gain practical and valuable laboratory experience in Lelystad under the direct supervision of a PhD candidate.
-Coding skills and background in hydraulics, wave dynamics, and sediment transport are required.
+We are seeking a student who is excited about performing advanced image/video processing techniques, and drawing insights from the results.
+Using machine learning or AI techniques in the image processing can be an addition (it is not mandatory) to the more traditional coding techniques.
+This depends on the interests of the student and his/her creativity.
+The student will gain practical experience in motion detection techniques of objects in a video under the direct supervision of a PhD candidate.
+Coding skills are required and essential, but background in hydraulics, and sediment transport is a plus (not necessary).

 References